Highlights of Shrewsbury Town v Cambridge United, Sat 23rd October 2021 in Sky Bet League One.

 Head Coach Mark Bonner speaks to the media following the U's defeat to Shrewsbury Town in Sky Bet League One.

 Ryan Bowman reflects on his hat-trick and Town's 4-1 victory over Cambridge United.

-Steve Cotterill reflects on Town's 1-0 victory over Oxford City in the Emirates FA Cup.
+Steve Cotterill reflects on Town's 4-1 victory over Cambridge United.

 Shrewsbury Town Football Club is a professional football club in Shrewsbury, Shropshire, England, which plays in League One, the third tier of English football.
 The club was formed in 1886 and was elected to the Football League in 1950.

 Shrewsbury SHROHZ-bree, (listen) SHROOZ-) is a large market town and the county town of Shropshire, England.
 The town is on the River Severn and the 2011 census recorded a population of 71,715.The town centre has a largely-unspoilt medieval street plan and over 660 listed buildings, including several examples of timber framing from the 15th and 16th centuries.

 Shrewsbury School is an English independent boarding school for pupils aged 13–18 in Shrewsbury, Shropshire.
 Founded in 1552 by Edward VI by Royal Charter, it is one of the original seven public schools as defined by the Public Schools Act 1868, and one of the 'great' nine identified by the 1861 Clarendon Commission.It was originally a boarding school for boys; girls have been admitted into the Sixth Form since 2008 and the school has been co-educational since 2015.

 Shrewsbury railway station is in Shrewsbury, Shropshire, England.
 Built in 1848, it was designated a grade II listed building in 1969.